casdoor/casdoor-website/docs/webhook/overview.md

 title: Overview
 ---

- This section we  -----continue this----<br />

- 1) What is a webhook <br />
- 2) How to set it in and out of  casdoor<br />
+ In this section, we discuss about wehooks and how to set it up in casdoor.
- 3) what is it used for in casdoor<br />

 Webhooks are user-defined HTTP callbacks.
 They are triggered by some event in a web application and can facilitate integrating different applications or third-party APIs.

 A webhook provides a way for an application to message other devices or applications with real time information when a certain event occurs.

+When configuring a webhook, you can use the UI or API to choose which events will send you payloads.
+Only subscribing to the specific events you plan on handling limits the number of HTTP requests to your server.

-In casdoor a Webhook is sent each time one or more of the following event occurs.
+In casdoor a Webhook is sent each time an event occurs.
+A few of the events on casdoor are;
 - `signup`
 - `login`
 - `logout`
-- `update-user`
+- `update-user` <br />
+etc

+The actions that can be carried out on webhooks in casdoor are
+- `Add`
+- `Edit`
+- `Delete`